HomeLatest NewseHealthSmartphone game Sea Hero Quest can help detect Alzheimer's risk: University of East Anglia

 The findings are particularly important because a standard memory and thinking test cannot distinguish between the risk and non-risk groups.
 “Our findings show we can reliably detect such subtle navigation changes in at-genetic-risk of Alzheimer’s compared with healthy people without any symptoms or complaints,” said Hornberger.

-The team studied gaming data taken from 27,108 UK players, aged 50-75 years and the most vulnerable age-group to develop Alzheimer’s in the next decade.
+The team studied data taken from 27,108 UK players, aged 50-75 years and the most vulnerable age-group to develop Alzheimer’s in the next decade.
 They compared this benchmark data with a smaller lab-based group of 60 people who underwent genetic testing.

 Get the day's headlines from Tech Observer straight in your inbox